LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 The current Tx power is shown in the middle of the top of the screen (*e.g.* 750mW).

-On the **VFO** screen, the TX and RX frequency are shown, as well as the TalkGroup when in DMR mode.
+On the **VFO** screen, the TX and RX frequencies are shown, as well as the TalkGroup when in DMR mode.

 The arrow to the left of the **R** (receive frequency) indicates that the keypad up and down arrows and number entry keys will control the RX frequency.